Tried growing out your mustache for Movember only to be filled with patchiness, disappointment, and despair?

 Mustache wax doesn’t get enough love in the men’s grooming world.

 I don’t know why.

-It’s truly the life saver of anyone with a bit of a patchy mustache or one who wants a bit of style control throughout the day.
+It’s genuinely the lifesaver of anyone with a bit of a patchy mustache or one who wants a bit of style control throughout the day.

-Largely made from beeswax (plus a few conditioners), mustache wax is perfect for getting even the most stubborn of whiskers in check.
+Primarily made from beeswax plus a few conditioners, mustache wax is perfect for getting even the most stubborn whiskers in check.

 Check out our in-depth comparison of some of the best mustache waxes we loved.

 Sounding Off On A Patchy Mustache

 Patchy or full, thick or thin, the most important thing to remember when growing out and handling your mustache is to embrace it.

 Even with a slightly sparse mustache, rocking facial hair is something fun we can do as men and adds a layer of style to our overall ensemble!

 Shawn Burns is the founder and senior editor of Tools of Men.
 He started this site with the goal of teaching men proper grooming habits and sensible style.
 Shawn’s expertise includes in-depth product reviews and how-to articles.
 Shawn was recently featured in the Wall Street Journal for his expertise.